PelmeenidHapukoorega/Solutions-Architect/AZ-900/03-Azure-Services/Authentication methods.md

 In short SSO performs the function of sharing a single verified identity securely across an ecosystem of apps, moving the focus from many individual passwords to 1 highly protected authentication process.

+**Important!**

+SSO is only as secure as the inital authenticator because the subsequent connections are all based on the security of the inital authenticator.

+## Multifactor authentication MFA

+Is the process of prompting user for an extra form or factor of identification during the sign in process.

+### Why does it exist?

+It exists to protect accounts from compromise by requiring a secondary verification factor, making stolen passwords useless to attackers.

+### What does it do?

+It performs the core function of verifying a users identity by requiring proof from 2 or more distint categories (think password and a phone)

+### How does it work?

+It works by requiring a sequential, 2 stage verification process that must successfully pass 2 or more independent factors before granting access.

+### Summary

+Essentially MFA is almost like SSO with extra steps, instead of giving you access straight away MFA makes you jump through hoops.
+Example, you type in your password and login, then the app requires you to type in a code that was sent on your secondary email, or you have an app for the authentication code required before MFA accepts full authorization to let you in.